 7. Maturity age of your plant and repotting:

-Naturally, prayer plants take a long time to mature or to die.
-As they grow slow, you have to barely change the pot.
+Naturally, prayer plants take a long time to mature.
+As they grow slowly, you have to barely change the pot.

-This will help in their healthy growth and also maximize your inner house beauty.
+This will help in their healthy growth and also maximize beauty of the insides of your house.